-Recommendation 9: We recommend that discussions be held with APAC and HODSPA about broadening the coverage of: (a) the various accredited fourth year sequences (where necessary); and (b) specialist post-graduate programs; to incorporate in them at least a basic treatment of the social, organisational and community levels of conceptualisation, theory-building and analysis.
+Recommendation 9: We recommend that discussions be held with APAC and HODSPA about broadening the coverage of: (a) the various accredited fourth year sequences (where necessary); and (b) specialist post-graduate programs; to incorporate in them at least a basic treatment of the social, organisational and community levels of conceptualisation, theorybuilding and analysis.

-Recommendation 10: We recommend that the capability "working within a cross-cultural context" be reviewed by APAC (in conjunction with COP and the other APS Colleges), to incorporate in accredited programs the kind of material outlined immediately above.
+Recommendation 10: We recommend that the capability "working within a cross-cultural context" be reviewed by APAC (in conjunction with the College of Organisational Psychologists and the other APS Colleges), to incorporate in accredited programs the kind of material outlined immediately above.
 (See p.9.)